-Discovering Indonesia: political and economic overview of one of the main countries in the ASEAN area.
+Discovering Indonesia: political and economic overview of one of the leading countries in the ASEAN region.

-Indonesia is today configured as one of the most promising countries not only from the point of view of economic growth, but also from a political point of view, and according to analysts it is destined to play an increasingly important role in the global scenario in the future .
-There are many factors that will make this country a leading player on the international scene.
+Indonesia stands today as one of the most promising countries not only from an economic growth point of view, but also from a political point of view, and according to analysts it is destined to play an increasingly important role in the global scenario in the future.
+There are multiple factors that will make that country a major player in the international chessboard.

-Indonesia is the first Islamic democracy and the largest Muslim country in the world, with a population of 229 million (the fourth largest globally).
-The Asian country has experienced an extraordinary process of democratic transition since 1999, passing from the economic crisis of the late 90s to the current growth, with a GDP growth that in 2010 was 6% and in 2011 will settle at +8%: objective set by the Government, to maintain stable annual growth of 7-8% until 2013.
+Indonesia is the world's leading Islamic democracy and largest Muslim country, with a population of 229 million (the fourth largest globally).
+The Asian country has experienced an extraordinary process of democratic transition since 1999, moving from the economic crisis of the late 1990s to current growth, with GDP growth of 6% in 2010 and +8% in 2011: a goal set by the government, to maintain a stable annual growth of 7-8% until 2013.

-Indonesia is part of the G-20 and many analysts argue that it would have a greater right than Russia to be part of the BRIC: in this regard, a new acronym has been coined, the so-called MIKT, consisting of Mexico, Indonesia, South Korea and Turkey.
-It is an ambitious, open country, leader of ASEAN (Association of Southeast Asian Nations), with a foreign policy that looks beyond the Asian borders, which has good relations with the USA, Russia, China (however the competitive gap from bridging with the two big Asians, China and India, is still remarkable) and which maintains moderate positions on Islam-related issues.
-Civil society, characterized by a strong religious identity, is based on the principles of a liberal Islam in which human and women's rights are guaranteed.
+Indonesia is part of the G-20, and many analysts argue that it would have a greater right than Russia to be part of the BRIC: a new acronym has been coined for this very purpose, the so-called MIKT, consisting precisely of Mexico, Indonesia, South Korea and Turkey.
+It is an ambitious, open-minded country, leader of ASEAN (Association of Southeast Asian Nations), with a foreign policy that looks beyond Asian borders, which has good relations with the US, Russia, China (however, the competitive gap to be bridged with the two Asian biggies, China and India, is still considerable) and which maintains moderate positions on issues related to Islam.
+The civil society, characterized by a strong religious identity, is based on the principles of a liberal Islam in which human and women's rights are guaranteed.

-The turning point for Indonesia occurred in 1998 with the end of the Suharto regime: the collapse of the regime was favored by the financial crisis which hit Asia in 1997 and which unleashed popular revolts and above all the loss of support from the military apparatus that has not repressed the street riots by force.
-After a phase of instability and democratic transition, real change took place in 2004 with the election of Susilo Bambang Yudhoyono, leader of the Democratic Party and main architect of the political-economic-institutional reforms that allowed the country's development.
-Yudhoyono also managed to limit the impact of the 2008 financial crisis and to guarantee political pluralism, freedom of the press, free elections.
-It is still a relatively poor and underdeveloped country with a high level of corruption, but the current growth leads to a certain optimism.
-Among the points in favor, the fact that Indonesia is not an "Islamic" state (understood in its negative sense, ie a state governed by the Sharia).
+The turning point for Indonesia came in 1998 with the end of the Suharto regime: the collapse of the regime was facilitated by the financial crisis that hit Asia in 1997, which triggered popular uprisings and especially the loss of support from the military apparatus that did not forcibly suppress street revolts.
+After a phase of instability and democratic transition, real change came in 2004 with the election of Susilo Bambang Yudhoyono, leader of the Democratic Party and the main architect of the political-economic-institutional reforms that enabled the country's development.
+Yudhoyono also managed to limit the impact of the 2008 financial crisis and ensure political pluralism, press freedom, and free elections.
+It is still a relatively poor and underdeveloped country with a high level of corruption, but the ongoing growth induces some optimism.
+Among the plus points is the fact that Indonesia is not an “Islamic” state (understood in its negative sense, i.e., a state governed by Sharia law).

 These are the strengths of the Indonesian economy: